Welcome to today's edition of the Rush 24-7 podcast.

 I know they're in the tank for Obama.

-I would not dare do what they are doing with my own reputation to make this is just anyway.
+I would not dare do what they are doing with my own reputation.

 She's with the Stanford group.

-Unless everybody in the country is driving, you know, in 1969 Chevy Impala or something like that, with the tires at half inflation, you're not going to realize as much savings as he's talking about.
+Unless everybody in the country is driving, you know, a 1969 Chevy Impala or something like that with the tires at half inflation, you're not going to realize as much savings as he's talking about.

 I like Jake.

-In fact, I thought at one time, just to share a personal thought with you, I thought Jake should be considered to replace Tim Russert.
+In fact, at one time, just to share a personal thought with you, I thought Jake should be considered to replace Tim Russert.

-I don't know what the Stanford group is, and I don't know who Ann Matthias is, but I'll bet she knows what I am and what the EIB network is.
+I don't know what the Stanford group is, and I don't know who Ann Mathias is, but I'll bet she knows what I am and what the EIB network is.

 And we're both on the same page here.